tms4517/2D-Systolic-Array-Multiplier/README.md

 The elements of the input matrices are 8 bit integers.
 This was chosen out of simplicity and provides an appropriate level of accuracy for neural network calculations, as described in Google's TPU blog post.
-Moreover, the elements of the output matrix are set to 32 bits.
-This was chosen out of convenience for verifying any NxN input matrix.
-Note: The element widths can be modified with care.
+Furthermore, the elements of the output matrix are set to 32 bits.
+This was chosen out of convenience for verifying any NxN input matrix in the range 2 < N < 17.

 The overall steps involved in performing the matrix multiplication using the systolic array follows the steps outlined in this YouTube video: